 My artistic practice explores and develops processes, approaches and results that think beyond the status quo and dissolve the confines of conventional art practice.
 I particularly work on the conception, development and curation/programming of (new) cultural projects as well as conceiving revised, power- & discrimination-critical structures.
-In my projects I also dedicate myself to the participation and empowerment of people who have to experience structural discrimination, and who are socially and culturally excluded from equal opportunities, so far in particular BIPoC (Black, Indigenous & People of Colour), queer and intersectional-feminist perspectives.
+In my projects I also dedicate myself to promotion of participation, empowerment and resilience of people who have to experience structural discrimination, and who are socially and culturally excluded from equal opportunities, so far in particular BIPoC (Black, Indigenous & People of Colour), queer, neurodiverse and intersectional-feminist perspectives.

-At the moment I am to be found (once again) in my hometown Berlin (Germany), but have so far spent the majority of my life elsewhere, having lived for about a decade each in Brussels (Belgium) and London (UK) as well.
+At the moment I am to be found (once again) in my hometown, cosmopolitan village Berlin (Germany), but have so far spent the majority of my life elsewhere, having lived for about a decade each in Brussels (Belgium) and London (UK) as well.

-First seen the light of day in 1987 in the Charité in Berlin (East Germany), and of German and Susu heritage, I spent a large part of my childhood and youth in Brussels (Belgium).
+First seen the light of day in 1987 in East-Berlin, I spent the second half of my childhood and youth in Brussels (Belgium).
 From 2006 to 2009 I completed a Bachelor's degree in Theatre Studies (minor in Film Studies) at the Free University of Berlin (Germany), whilst I was also active in the P14 youth ensemble of the Volksbühne Berlin.
 From 2009 to 2011 I did a Master of Fine Arts in Acting International at East 15 Acting School in London (part of the University of Essex, UK), during which I also spent a month each at the Russian Theatre Academy - GITIS, Moscow, and the Balinese Art Institute - ISI, Denpasar.

 Also in 2014 my first original short plays were professionally performed on the London Fringe Theatre Scene (scene of the independent performing arts), where further short plays of mine have been regularly performed since.
 From 2015 to 2017 I also completed advanced training courses for selected playwrights at Tamasha Theatre Company and the Criterion Theatre.
 In 2015, I wrote two one-act plays for children (CinderElla & (S)Elfish Christmas), which premiered at the Bread & Roses Theatre, and in 2018 three monologues of mine were published in Hear Me Now - Audition Monologues for Actors of Colour (Oberon Books / Bloomsbury).
 In addition, I have been writing for several online magazines, such as the English-language Female Arts from 2015 to 2017, and since 2019 I regularly write for RosaMag, the first German-language online magazine by and for Black FLINT (female, lesbian, intersex, non-binary, trans).